JediahDizon/GroceryCo/README.md

 # GroceryCo Self-Checkout Kiosk System
 A metaphorical supermarket company named "GroceryCo" hired a software developer to make a kiosk checkout system for their stores.
-The system lets customers choose to perform a self-checkout so that when they are feeling generous, they can let the people with reduced mobility go to cashiers while they use the system to checkout their items themselves.
+The system lets customers choose to perform a self-checkout so that when they are feeling generous, they can let the people like those with reduced mobility go to cashiers while they use the system to checkout their items themselves.

 > It's 2017!
 You can never stop the progress of machines!